Sparse Functional Boxplots for Multivariate Curves: Applications

 In this analysis, we wish to review the progression of an HIV infection during different observation periods according to the visualization tools we introduced.
-In the window period, before the HIV antibody can be detected in the blood, CD4 cell counts have an inverse U shape, which can be seen from outliers and the upper fence of the central region, implying the process of rapid replication and severe drop in CD4 cells.
+In the window period, before the HIV antibody can be detected in the blood, CD4 cell counts have an inverse U shape, which can be seen from outliers and the upper fence of the central region (Figure \ref{visualization_cd4}) between 10 months before and 10 months after the seroconversion, implying the process of rapid replication and severe drop in CD4 cells.
 This reflects the HIV first invading the body, stimulating CD4 cells to replicate, and then infecting CD4 cells by injecting them with its genetic material, leading to a fast drop in the number of CD4 cells.
+Surprisingly, there are 21 patients with CD4 cell counts around or above 1000 at 42 months after seroconversion, whose treatment or lifestyle may deserve further study.